 Click for full-sized map

-This study focuses not only on S.R.
+This plan focused not only on S.R.
 60 (also called Court Street, Chestnut Street, Memorial Causeway, Gulf to Bay Boulevard, Courtney Campbell Causeway, and Memorial Highway) but also on the parallel roads of Drew Street, Cleveland Street, and Druid Road as well as the north-south connections between them.
-The study will evaluate options for safe and efficient transportation, primarily between McMullen Booth Road and Clearwater Beach.
+The study evaluated options for safe and efficient transportation, primarily between McMullen Booth Road and Clearwater Beach.
 In light of S.R.
 60’s importance as a regional transit corridor, the study area, pictured to the left, extends to Tampa International Airport to include the planned PSTA SR 60 Express Bus Route.
 The planned route will provide a regional transit connection for residents and a transit option for thousands of visitors destined for Clearwater and its beaches.

 This study is separate from the 2017 FDOT corridor study of S.R.
 60 from Bay Avenue to McMullen Booth Road, which is looking at intersection improvements and improving vehicle travel in the corridor, but has incorporated the FDOT outcomes in its recommendations.